Ban – How To Avoid The ESMA Ban On Binary Options

 Updated

 A ban on binary options has been in place since 2nd July 2018 in Europe.
-The European regulator, ESMA placed a temporary ban on binaries and have maintained it ever since.
-EU Traders can avoid the ban, however, and continue trading.
+The European regulator, ESMA placed a temporary ban on binaries, and they’ve been effectively banned across EU countries since then.
+EU traders can avoid the ban, however, and continue trading.
 So what are the options for traders impacted by the ban?

 Top Brokers For Binary Options Trading